 We represented a woman who sustained a brain injury when she was driving on a highway and the truck ahead of her made a turn with a long narrow pole sticking out of its back end.
 When the truck made its turn, the pole stuck out into the highway.
 The pole was not marked and was difficult to see.
 Because it was a highway, our client ran into the pole going at highway speeds.
 The pole went through her front windshield and hit her in the head.
 She ultimately made a pretty good recovery and was able to return to work, but was left with some permanent brain damage that will continue to affect her for the rest of her life.
 Fortunately, we were able to recover a significant settlement for our client so that she will be able to retire early if she has to.

-We have represented many children who have been injured in car accidents, on people’s property, or because of dog bites.
+Our attorneys have represented many children in MN who have been injured in car accidents, on people’s property, or because of dog bites.
 In those cases, there are two claims: one for the parents’ obligation to pay the medical bills, and one for the child’s injury, scar, etc. We have settled many cases for children so that the children receive future payments that help with college or buying a car or house when they get older.

 We represented a woman who suffered a broken ankle when she fell down the stairs at her elderly father’s house.
 She had gone upstairs to get his laundry so she could wash it.
 While she was upstairs, the father set some magazines on one of the lower stairs.
 As she was coming down the stairs carrying the laundry, she did not see the magazines – so she stepped on them, slipped, and broke her ankle – requiring surgery.
 She was a registered nurse and missed about two months of work, in addition to the cost of the surgery.
 Unfortunately, the insurance company wouldn’t offer any settlement because they didn’t think a jury would ever award money to a daughter against her own elderly father.
 However, when we went to trial, our client’s siblings testified for her and the jury understood that the compensation was not going to come directly from the father but instead from his homeowner’s insurance.
 They found our client partially at fault for not seeing the magazines and reduced the award because of that, but our client still received an award of approximately $45,000.00, which paid for her medical bills and time off from work, plus some additional compensation for the surgical scar and pain suffered in the experience.

-If you would like to discuss the specific facts of your case, you are welcome to call us for a free consultation.
-We are Minnesota personal injury lawyers and our attorneys have more than 24 years of experience handling hundreds of accident injury cases.
-We will meet with you at our office or a lawyer will come to your home.
+If you would like to discuss the specific facts of your case, you are welcome to call us and speak with an accident attorney for a free consultation.
+We are Minnesota personal injury lawyers and our attorneys have more than 25 years of experience successfully getting the best possible results for hundreds of accident injury cases.
+We will meet with you at our office or a lawyer will come to your home anywhere in MN.